openshift-instruqt/instruqt/instruqt-tracks/using-the-cluster-deploying-python/02-02-deploying-using-the-web-console/assignment.md

 timelimit: 500
 ---

-In this topic you will use the OpenShift web console to create and deploy an application from source code that is stored in GitHub.
+In this topic, you will use the OpenShift web console to create and deploy an application from source code that is stored in GitHub.

-First we need to select the type of application you're deploying.
+First, we need to select the type of application you're deploying.
 The first thing you need to do is select a service from the **Developer Catalog**.
 In this case, you can think of a service as an application configuration template.
-For demonstration purposes you will create and deploy a Python application.
+For demonstration purposes, you will create and deploy a Python application.

 # Selecting a service